minaxorg/flutter_intro/README.md

 )
 ```

-Q5. `WillPopScope` is deprecated, is there any better solution?
+### Q5. `WillPopScope` is deprecated, is there any better solution?

 A5.
-In version 3.1.0, `ValueNotifier<IntroStatus> statusNotifier` is added.
+As of v3.1.0, you can use `ValueNotifier<IntroStatus> statusNotifier`.
 You can achieve the same effect through the following sample code.

 ```dart
 ValueListenableBuilder(